ECCC-RV-UR-EPM/Lake-Saint-Pierre-SAV/README.md

 - `MODEL_CARD.md`: annual SAV model description, inputs, evaluation, and limitations.

+- The WRTDS-derived daily tributary TSS, TP, and TN series data used by the Python workflow, have already been incorporated into `Combine.xlsx`; the Python scripts do not rerun the WRTDS analysis.
 ## 5. Training data

 `Data/Training/` contains the filled observation tables used to train the